Why Add a Search Box to Your Website?

 8 min

 While it may seem logical for a website with multiple pages to include comprehensive navigation, plenty of businesses haven't understood how including a search box, in addition to their normal navigational channels, can benefit their customers and their bottom lines.
-Customers search your website more often than you'd think, and the addition of a search bar is extremely useful.
+Customers use search boxes more often than you'd think, and their addition is extremely useful.

-Why You Should Add a Search Bar to Your Website
+Why You Should Add a Search Box to Your Website

 Nowadays, customers have become accustomed to using search engines like Google and the convenience of typing in their queries and having relevant results returned.
 Some businesses feel like they can't compete with Google and shouldn't bother trying, but having an internal site search can save your customers plenty of time.